• Skip to main content

 Milk provides calcium, vitamin D, and protein – all of which add quality nutrition to your eating plan.

-Plant-based milk alternatives like almond, soy, or coconut milk can also be excellent choices, especially the unsweetened versions, as they contain fewer carbs and sugars than regular milk.
+Plant-based milk alternatives like almond milk, soy milk, or coconut milk can also be excellent choices, especially the unsweetened versions, as they contain fewer carbs and sugars than regular milk.

 For those who miss the fizz of carbonated beverages, sparkling water can be a refreshing alternative.